Erigeron divergens, Spreading Fleabane

 Common Name: Spreading Fleabane

-Also Called: Branching Fleabane, Desert Fleabane, Fleabane Daisy, and Spreading Daisy
+Also Called: Branching Fleabane, Desert Fleabane, Fleabane Daisy, Spreading Daisy

 Family: Asteraceae, Sunflower Family